LIMJIALIH/LIMJIALIH/README.md

 - 👋 Hi, I’m @LIMJIALIH
 - 👀 I’m interested in learning new framework and build interesting project.
-- 🌱 I’m currently learning Flask and Streamlit
+- 🌱 I’m currently learning Streamlit and LLM
 - 📫 How to reach me
   Instagram: LimJiaLih